val-iisc/GAMA-GAT/README.md

  - We propose **Guided Adversarial Margin Attack(GAMA)**, which achieves state-of-the-art performance across multiple defenses for a single attack and across multiple random restarts.
  - We introduce a multi-targeted variant GAMA-MT, which achieves improved performance compared to methods that utilize multiple targeted attacks to improve attack strength [1].
  - We demonstrate that Projected Gradient Descent based optimization (GAMA-PGD) leads to stronger attacks when a large number of steps (100) can be used, thereby making it suitable for defense evaluation; whereas, Frank-Wolfe based optimization (GAMA-FW) leads to stronger attacks when the number of steps used for attack are severely restricted (10), thereby making it useful for adversary generation during multi-step adversarial training.
  - We propose **Guided Adversarial Training (GAT)**, which achieves state-of-the-art results amongst existing single-step adversarial defenses.
 We demonstrate that the proposed defense can scale to large network sizes and to large scale datasets such as ImageNet-100.
+Trained model weights can be found [here](https://drive.google.com/drive/folders/17t2lgpMIuWztDeCCcFD_37Nj0VNpTgXh?usp=sharing).

 # Guided Adversarial Margin Attack